CAMLA Committee Members

 Marina Olsen

-Marina is a partner at Banki Haddock Fiora, a firm she joined in 2013 after practising as a Senior Associate at Allens Linklaters and at Freshfields Bruckhaus Deringer in London.
+Marina is a partner in the IPT Group at Gadens, a firm she joined , a firm she joined in 2024 after a number of years at specialist IP / media firm Banki Haddock Fiora.
+Prior to that, Marina practised as a Senior Associate at Allens Linklaters and a lawyer at Freshfields Bruckhaus Deringer in London.
 She has extensive experience in litigation relating to both defamation and intellectual property, as well as in general commercial disputes.
 Marina also advises on commercial and privacy legal issues, with a particular focus on issues facing media clients.
 Her expertise and interest covers a broad range of industries, including media and entertainment, sport, design and consumer goods.
 She regularly conducts training seminars and participates in panel discussions for non-lawyers, and has authored numerous papers (including for the Communications Law Bulletin).
-She is a member of the Australian and New Zealand Sports Law Association and works closely with the Authentic Design Alliance, which supports and promotes original, authentic design in Australia.
+She is a member of the Australian and New Zealand Sports Law Association and has worked closely with the Authentic Design Alliance, which supports and promotes original, authentic design in Australia.

 Board member